jeetinani/Multi-Way-Messaging-App/README.md

 Simple multi-way messaging web app created as a learning project for NodeJS and other web technologies.

-With this, I have learned about NodeJS and other webtechnologies namely - nmp, Node, JavaScript, nodemon, expres, socket.io, body-parser, jasmine, ajax and jquery
+With this, I have learned about NodeJS and other web technologies namely - npm, Node, JavaScript, nodemon, express, socket.io, body-parser, jasmine, ajax and jquery

 Simple instructions to run this app after checking out repository.
 Run the following 2 commands.